zwyhahaha/zwyhahaha.github.io/_posts/2024-11-06-TeXmacs-Tips.md

 ## About TeXmacs

-[TeXmacs](https://www.texmacs.org/tmweb/home/welcome.en.html) is my favorate text editor, especially useful for those who frequently need to type mathematical formulas.
+[TeXmacs](https://www.texmacs.org/tmweb/home/welcome.en.html) is my favorite text editor, especially useful for those who frequently need to type mathematical formulas.
 I highly recommend giving it a try!

 In case you need help getting started, here are some tutorials that might be useful: